Our Sight Loss Advice Service can give you practical and emotional support to help you face the future with confidence.

 Start using our Sight Loss Advice Service today:

-- Explore the information on this page, ask a question on Sight Advice FAQ or find a sight loss organisation through the Sightline Directory.
+- Explore the information in this section, ask a question on Sight Advice FAQ or find a sight loss organisation through the Sightline Directory.

 - Say: “Alexa, call RNIB Helpline” to an Alexa-enabled device.